hemeac/kiwiTechTree/README.md

 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.

 ## Mark IV Spaceplane System 3.1.2
 Shuffled the tech nodes.
+Added B9PS upgrade which reduces weight by 20%

 ## Missing History 1.8.2
 Soft-deprecate liquid engines of Restock+ installed; hide a few more parts if Restock+ is installed; Used Restock models if available.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.

 ## M.O.L.E.
 1.22.1
-I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
-I'm providing this only because I can't be bothered putting another folder for this, so consider this incomplete.
+I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
+I'm providing this this as is and not really planning on providing support for this.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

+## Near Future Construction 1.2.3
+Repositioning of the tech nodes.
+Added B9PS Upgrades to parts.

 ## Near Future Electrical 1.1.3
 Slight repositioning of the tech nodes.
 If Decaying RTGs installed as an optional mod, doubles the half-life to allow the RTGs to be more useful for OPM or other large scale missions.